marinephycolab-msi/marinephycolab-website/content/project/diversity-of-scytosiphonaceae-ectocarpales-phaeophyceae-in-the-western-pacific/index.md

 ---
 title: Diversity of Scytosiphonaceae (Ectocarpales, Phaeophyceae) in the Western Pacific
+subtitle: "A continuing work aimed at resolving the complex systematic and phylogenetic problems in the brown algal family Scytosiphonaceae with special reference to the Indo-Pacific. "
 date: 2022-08-07T11:26:18.687Z
 summary: The diversity and molecular phylogeny of the brown algal family Scytosiphonaceae (Ectocarpales, Phaeophyceae) have recently gained attention,